Xunnamius/project-utils/README.md

 > workspaces with `name` "some-pkg-1" and "another-pkg-2" in their
 > `package.json` files.
 The `-ws` option is supported as well.

+> Commands executed _concurrently_ can be run in topological order, in simple
+> parallel, or sequentially (no concurrency) depending on CLI arguments.
+See the
+> [Dependency Topology and Script Concurrency][75] section for details.

 - Build one, some, or all workspaces concurrently.
   > `projector build -w pkg-1`\
   > `projector build -w pkg-1 -w pkg-2`\